deebuls/jupyterhub-deploy-teaching/README.md

 Follow the detailed instructions in the [Installation Guide](http://jupyterhub-deploy-teaching.readthedocs.org/en/latest/installation.html).

 The basic steps are:
-- Create the hosts group with Fully Qualified Domain Names (FQDNs) of the hosts
+- Create the hosts group file with Fully Qualified Domain Names (FQDNs) of the hosts as filename
 - Secure your deployment with SSL
 - Deploy with Ansible ``ansible-playbook deploy.yml``
 - Verify your deployment and reboot the Hub ``supervisorctl reload``